 - There are enough class members to make individual claims impractical (typically 40 or more).

 - A common set of facts caused all injuries.

 Notification of a Lawsuit

-Once the judge has certified the lawsuit, the members are typically notified by mail.
-All members are included unless they opt out.
-Class action lawsuits are typically settled outside of court, but they often take a long time to settle.
-Some cases require litigation.
+Once the judge certifies the lawsuit, the members are typically notified by mail.
+This includes all members unless they opt out.
+Class action lawsuits are typically settled outside of court.
+However, they often take a long time to settle.
+Additionally, some cases require litigation.

 Class action suits can be quite complex and is best handled by an attorney experienced in class action lawsuits.
-If you have suffered injuries due to the negligence of a large company, you may be able to file a class action lawsuit.
-To get started, contact the Sherman, Texas law firm of David K. Wilson at (903) 870-9050.
-We can help you obtain the compensation you deserve for your injuries.
+If you suffered injuries due to the negligence of a large company, you may be able to file a class action lawsuit.